 · The student or parent shows a lack of commitment characterized by chronic absences or lateness.

-· The student or parent speaks profanity during the lesson or verbally threatens the teacher
+· The student or parent speaks profanity or curses during the lesson or verbally threatens the teacher

 · The student tantrums or the parent does not support the teacher.